citp/privacy-policy-historical/t/tf/tfl/tfltruck.com.md

-> *The following text is extracted and transformed from the tfltruck.com privacy policy that was archived on 2015-12-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151206041536id_/http%3A//www.tfltruck.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tfltruck.com privacy policy that was archived on 2016-06-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160617001354id_/http%3A//www.tfltruck.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Truck News, Views and Real World Reviews
+# Privacy Policy – The Fast Lane Truck

 **What information do we collect?**